jamesstanier/Reverb2/README.md

 - **Configurable delay lines**
   Tune both long (RD) and short (VD) delay values, and feedback (gain) amounts.

+- **Automatically saves output**
+  Saves the output to an 'output.wav' file for later playback.

 - **Written in Java**
   Portable across platforms, with no native dependencies.